 Sandy’s Instant Pot Beef Stew is a weeknight dinner game changer.
-This is a dump and push start kind of recipe.
-It is a simple, delicious beef stew with great flavor.
+This is a dump and start Instant Pot recipe.
+It is a simple, delicious pressure cooker beef stew with great flavor.

 Sandy’s Instant Pot Beef Stew

 There are lots of different ways to make beef stew.
 I think the pressure cooker is a great way to cook the meat, vegetables, and tasty sauce all together and have an easy dinner in about an hour.